 Spring Mountain Youth Camp.
-SMYC is a staff-secure correctional facility, which houses male youth between the ages of 12 and 18 who have been adjudicated for delinquent acts by the Juvenile Court Judge.
+SMYC is a juvenile facility, which houses male youth between the ages of 12 and 18 who have been adjudicated for delinquent acts by the Juvenile Court Judge.
 This division provides for the therapeutic, educational, social, medical and recreational needs of approximately 240 young men each year.
 SMYC is located at Angels Peak in the Mt.
 Charleston Recreational/Toiyabe National Forest Area.
 It sits at an elevation of 8,470 feet and has a capacity of 100 youth.
 The average length of stay is approximately six months and the average age is 15 1/2 years.

 Spring Mountain School is operated by the Clark County School District.
 All youth are required to attend structured educational programming while at SMYC.
 Spring Mountain athletic teams compete against other schools of similar size.
 The "Spring Mountain Golden Eagles" participate in baseball, football, wrestling, track & field and basketball.

 Youth placed at SMYC participate in a variety of programs, such as substance abuse, parenting and social skill development.
 The DJJS Mental Health Treatment Team provides group, individual and specialized counseling sessions.